superisuer/deepseek-jailbreak/README.md

 ---

 ### 4. How to install?
-- Copy text from file "bypass.txt" from this repository.
+- Download "bypass.txt" from the repository.
-- Open DeepSeek app and paste this text.
+- Open DeepSeek app and choose this file.
-- Send this text to AI and enjoy!
+- Send this file to AI and enjoy!
 -
   *If the AI ​​refuses to answer, then turn on DeepThing (R1).*